🏃♂️ Event Overview

 📝 Registration Process

-The number of participants is limited to 250, as per the permit we receive from the US Forest Service.
-We developed an application process intended to offer broad participation in this special event while also rewarding volunteering, local non-profit organizations, and general commitment to our community.
+- Participant Limit: The number of participants is limited to 250, as per the permit we receive from the US Forest Service.

-- Notification Timeline: All applicants will be notified of their status before the close of May, shortly after the registration window closes.
+- Notification: All applicants will be notified of their status before the close of May, shortly after the registration window closes.

 🚫 Cancellation Policies